Kyocius/Kyocius/README.md

 # 🎉 Bonjour
-I go by `Lukas Wu`, a.k.a. `Kyocius`, an amateurish developer coding just for fun.
+I go by `Kyrie Wu`, a.k.a. `Kyocius`, an amateurish developer coding just for fun.

 - Also a senior high school student from Tianjin, China.
 - No diploma, no paper, no popular repo (perhaps it's temporarily).